-- 10.2 The majority (80-90%) of concussions resolve in a short (7-10 days) period in adults but this may be longer in children as they: - are more susceptible to brain injury.

-- take longer to recover and returning to education too early may exacerbate symptoms and prolong recovery. - have more significant memory and mental processing issues. - are more susceptible to rare and dangerous neurological complications, including death caused by a second impact before recovering from a previous concussion. - 10.3 Pupils who sustain two or more concussions in a 12-month period should be referred to their doctor for a specialist opinion in case they have an underlying pre-disposition. - 10.4 Generally, a short period of relative rest (24-48 hours) followed by a gradual stepwise return to normal life and then subsequently sport is the cornerstone of concussion management.
+- 10.2 The majority (80-90%) of concussions resolve in a short (7-10 days) period in adults but this may be longer in children as they: - are more susceptible to brain injury. - take longer to recover and returning to education too early may exacerbate symptoms and prolong recovery. - have more significant memory and mental processing issues. - are more susceptible to rare and dangerous neurological complications, including death caused by a second impact before recovering from a previous concussion. - 10.3 Pupils who sustain two or more concussions in a 12-month period should be referred to their doctor for a specialist opinion in case they have an underlying pre-disposition. - 10.4 Generally, a short period of relative rest (24-48 hours) followed by a gradual stepwise return to normal life

+- and then subsequently sport is the cornerstone of concussion management.
 In the first 24-48 hours, it is ok to perform mental activities like reading, and activities of daily living as well as walking. - 10.5 After initial assessment and confirmation of concussion by an appropriate Healthcare Professional, advice on the graduated return to activity (education) and sport programme will be provided by the Medical Centre.
 The amount of time at each step of the return will be under the supervision of an appropriate Healthcare Professional and will depend on the severity of symptoms and the types of symptoms and difficulties that are present.
-This can vary from person to person and is not a 'one size fits all' process. - 10.6 After a 24-48-hour period of relative rest, a staged return to normal life (education) is conducted before a return to sport is contemplated. - 10.7 It is acceptable to allow pupils to return to school activities, and subsequently school part-time, even if symptoms are still present, provided that symptoms are not severe or significantly worsened.
+This can vary from person to person and is not a 'one size fits all' process.

+10.6 After a 24-48-hour period of relative rest, a staged return to normal life (education) is conducted before a return to sport is contemplated.

+10.7 It is acceptable to allow pupils to return to school activities, and subsequently school part-time, even if symptoms are still present, provided that symptoms are not severe or significantly worsened.
 Following the initial rest, a staged return to the classroom at a rate that does not exacerbate symptoms, more than mildly, is conducted.
-The final stage of return to school or work activity is when the individual is back to full pre-injury mental activity, and this should occur before return to unrestricted sport is contemplated. - 10.8 Similar to the return to education progression, the return to sport progression can occur at a rate that does not, more than mildly, exacerbate existing symptoms or produce new symptoms.
+The final stage of return to school or work activity is when the individual is back to full pre-injury mental activity, and this should occur before return to unrestricted sport is contemplated.

+10.8 Similar to the return to education progression, the return to sport progression can occur at a rate that does not, more than mildly, exacerbate existing symptoms or produce new symptoms.
 It is acceptable to begin light aerobic activity (e.g. walking, light jogging, riding a stationary bike etc.), even if symptoms are still present, provided they are stable and are not getting worse and the activity is stopped for more than mild symptom exacerbation.
 Participating in light physical activity is beneficial and has been shown to have a positive effect on recovery.
-Symptom exacerbations are typically brief (several minutes to a few hours) and the activity can be resumed once the symptom exacerbation has subsided. - 10.9 Although symptoms may resolve following a concussion, it takes longer for the brain to recover.
-The aim is to: Rehabilitate the person give the brain time to recover. - 10.10 If symptoms persist for more than 28 days, individuals need to be assessed by an appropriate Healthcare Professional typically their GP. - 10.11 Ongoing communication between parents, academic teachers and Nurses is essential to ensure symptoms are shared and monitored throughout.
-The Medical Centre will lead with monitoring the symptoms through the progression of the GRAS pathway. - 10.12 It must be emphasised that these are minimum return to play times and pupils who do not recover fully within these timeframes may require longer.
+Symptom exacerbations are typically brief (several minutes to a few hours) and the activity can be resumed once the symptom exacerbation has subsided.

+10.9 Although symptoms may resolve following a concussion, it takes longer for the brain to recover.
+The aim is to: Rehabilitate the person - give the brain time to recover.